rjgeng/rjgeng/README.md

 -->

 #### Hi there 👋
-I'm Rongjun GENG, a software, electronics and FP player.
+I'm Rongjun GENG, a software developer.

 #### Stacks 🛠